Chemical Engineering

 Department Requirements

-Successful applicants must have earned a minimum 2.5 grade point average in the better of two attempts of the eight preprofessional courses and have earned a minimum grade point average in the better of two attempts of 2.5 in the preprofessional calculus course sequence.
+Successful applicants must have earned a minimum 2.5 grade point average in the better of two attempts of the eight preprofessional courses and a minimum 2.5 grade point average in the better of two attempts of the preprofessional calculus course sequence.

 For the purposes of determining admission to or retention in the department, grade point averages will be based on no more than two attempts for each course.
 Students must maintain satisfactory progress (minimum GPA of 2.0) in chemical engineering courses and in their overall record.